bitcoin/bitcoin/doc/gitian-building.md

   - Guest Port: `22`

 - Click `Ok` twice to save.

+Get the [Debian 8.x net installer](http://cdimage.debian.org/debian-cd/8.4.0/amd64/iso-cd/debian-8.4.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).
+This DVD image can be validated using a SHA256 hashing tool, for example on Unixy OSes by entering the following in a terminal:

+    echo "7a6b418e6a4ee3ca75dda04d79ed96c9e2c33bb0c703ca7e40c6374ab4590748  debian-8.4.0-amd64-netinst.iso" | sha256sum -c
+    # (must return OK)

 Then start the VM.
 On the first launch you will be asked for a CD or DVD image.
 Choose the downloaded iso.